Libbylab-utoronto/Libby-Lab-Website-2/DEI/index.md

 To me, Diversity, Equity, and Inclusion (DEI) efforts go beyond simple recruitment.
 They are about cultivating environments where every individual feels welcomed, valued, and empowered to contribute fully.
 My goal is to help create spaces that people can truly make their own.
 I hold myself accountable to lead by example and commit to the following principles:

+{% include section.html %}

   **I will actively promote science education through outreach and public engagement whenever possible.**

   **I will recruit team members from diverse backgrounds and perspectives.**

   **I will advocate for and support individuals on my team who feel unheard or marginalized.**

   **I will continually educate myself to better understand the experiences of others.**

   **I will acknowledge my mistakes and focus on constructive solutions rather than dwelling on setbacks.**

   **I will foster an environment grounded in acceptance, empathy, and understanding.**

   **I promise to always listen — with openness, humility, and respect.**